Mahesh-MSFT/-mahesh-msft.github.io/_drafts/vwanvhub.md

 Hub VNet workflow:

-1. An User uses a Point to Site (P2S) VPN client.
+1. An user uses a Point to Site (P2S) VPN client.
 1. VPN client connects to Azure VPN Gateway deployed in Hub VNet.
 1. Hub VNet is peered with a spoke VNet running a web server Virtual Machine (VM).
 1. Hub VNet is also peered with another spoke VNet running database server VM.